luke-hays/astro-ecommerce/README.md

 # treeCommerce

 This is an enterprising ecommerce venture that hawks jars of trees distilled into slime.
-Liquid trees, or vats of algae, are far more efficient at harvesting CO2 and converting that into oxygen a your normal tree.
+Liquid trees, or vats of algae, are far more efficient at harvesting CO2 and converting that into oxygen than your normal tree.
 It also looks a little silly to have a giant tank of Nickelodean slime sitting in your city.
 So who's to say if it's good or bad.

 | ![beautiful.PNG](/media/beautiful.PNG) |
 |:--:|
 | *Chef's kiss* |

 THERE IS OPPORTUNITY FOR BUSINESS HERE.
-I have taken inspiration from the art of bonsai to supply urbanites with their very own liquid trees that can be housed in their increasingly tiny homes.
+I've taken inspiration from the art of bonsai to supply urbanites with their very own liquid trees that can be housed in their increasingly tiny homes.
 We have the expertise of a former wildland firefighter and tree enthusiast at the local CMS admin here.
 Her professional opinion is that the liquid trees cannot catch on fire because they're liquid, and hell, I trust that.

 | ![majestic.PNG](/media/majestic.PNG) |
 |:--:|